 1.1 Fixed to cladding battens that are fastened directly to the outer wall through the vapour barrier and non compressable insulation using special fixings or, more preferably:

-1.2 Fixed to cladding battens and counter battens over secondary battens/studding attached separately to the wall (as in the drawing above) or
+1.2 Fixed to cladding battens and counter battens (if used) over secondary battens/studding attached separately to the wall (as in the drawing) or

 1.3 Where there is concern about additional loads being attached or the wall is uneven/out of true, the cladding may be fixed to battens attached to a self supporting treated timber frame.

 - Waterproof membrane: Solid walls shall be protected from water penetration by either a water repellent coating or breather membrane.
 Fitting a breather membrane between cladding battens attached to a cavity wall structure is not essential.